 - Use the spatula to spread the mixture onto a piece of parchment paper, into a thin layer (1/8-inch) .
 Try to keep the layer as even as possible.
 Sprinkle sesame seeds and salt flakes evenly on top.
 Transfer the parchment paper onto a baking pan and bake for 10 minutes.

-- Remove the baking pan from the oven, and score (or cut) the dough into 1-inch squares with a pizza cutter.
+- Remove the baking pan from the oven, and use a fork to lightly poke it all over.
+Then, score (or cut) the dough into 1-inch squares with a pizza cutter.
 You do not need to separate the crackers.
 Place the tray back in the oven and continue baking for an additional 30 minutes or until the crackers are golden brown.

 - Remove the baking pan from the oven and let it cool completely.
 Break the crackers into squares, as per the scoring made earlier.